DFE-Digital/early-years-foundation-recovery/adr/0003-video-hosting-platform.md

 * Infrastructure cost
 * Integration with content
 * Maintenance cost
-* Impact if videos are publically available outside of the module structure
+* Impact if videos are publicly available outside of the module structure

 ## Considered Options